I’m a morning person.

 2. Daydream your perfect morning.
 Romanticise about you and your children picking daisies from the garden if you must!
 Now work through the logistics in your head so you can make it a little closer to reality.
 I personally think having something fun to look forward to every day makes getting out of bed early, that little bit more motivating.
 You could always make a promise to see the good in your child every day and let them know about it too.

 4. Get up earlier – give your family the best of you, not what is left over at the end of the day.
 In fact you know how fractious tea time or the ‘witching hour’ as I like to call it can be.
 Getting up earlier means going to bed earlier (sorry!).
-I discovered recently that I was going to bed at midnight as I was wiling away the hours on Facebook or Instagram.
-The internet can be such a time thief.
-Consequently, I would wake up the next morning tired and grumpy.
-I am now trying a no screens before 8am and after 8pm routine.
-I’ll let you know how it goes.
+I discovered recently that I was going to bed at midnight as I was wiling away the hours on Instagram.
+Such a time thief.

 If you have to wake your kids in the morning, they aren’t getting enough sleep.
 Every hour of sleep less than they need sets them back a year in access to brain function, meaning they act a year younger. ~ Dr. Laura Markham

 6. Lay everything out the night before.
-I know when my gym stuff (right down to my socks) is laid out at the end of my bed, I’m more likely to get up and out the door.
-I work from home so I need something to make me get up and out of the door every day.
 There’s lots you can prepare the night before so think about what gets lost and what is stressful in the mornings and then go to bed knowing you are good to go for the next day.
-My Niece often sleeps with her hair in a plait (not only does it give her curly hair) but it also means there is drama free hair styling the next day.
+My niece often sleeps with her hair in a plait (not only does it give her curly hair) but it also means there is drama free hair styling the next day.

 - Wash & brush your teeth